 NFL championship games: Matchups, schedule, broadcast info

-NFL championship games: Matchups, schedule, broadcast info originally appeared on NBC Sports Philadelphia
+NFL championship games: Matchups, schedule, broadcast info originally appeared on NBC Sports Boston

 The AFC and NFC Championship games will be played next weekend, with each team looking to punch their ticket to Super Bowl LVII in Arizona.